From single-server risk to AWS architecture planning.

 CPU utilization trigger, not scheduled scaling.
 Traffic is demand-driven, not time-predictable.
 Scheduling assumes you know when customers will come.
 Utilization-based scaling responds to what's actually happening.

 The principle: Multi-AZ is not a luxury.
 A single-AZ deployment with ten instances is still a single point of failure.
-Two AZs with two instances each is genuinely resilient.
+Two AZs with healthy targets reduce single-AZ dependency and create a stronger availability posture.

 AWS Lambda · Amazon SNS · Amazon EventBridge